What's happened at the Cannes Film Festival so far — and what's still to come

-CANNES, France (AP) — This year's Cannes Film Festival has barely started, but it's already been an attention-grabbing affair, from new rules for its red carpets, nerves about potential U.S. tariffs and the return of Tom Cruise.
+CANNES, France (AP) — This year's Cannes Film Festival is at its halfway mark, but it's been an attention-grabbing affair since its start — from new rules for its red carpets, nerves about potential U.S. tariffs and the return of Tom Cruise.

-And that says nothing about the films, expected to be a strong slate as Cannes is seen as increasingly important to the Oscars' best picture hopefuls.
+And that says nothing about the films, seen as a strong slate as Cannes has become increasingly important to the Oscars' best picture hopefuls.
+As the festival enters its second week, it's become clear that this year's films are reckoning with geopolitical doom, climate change and other calamities that closely resemble current events.

 Even in a normal year, Cannes is a lot to keep up with.
 Here's a handy guide of what's happened so far, what to expect and what it may mean.

 Cannes opened Tuesday with a starry tribute to Robert De Niro, 49 years after "Taxi Driver" won the festival's top prize, the Palme d'Or.
-De Niro used the platform to assail U.S. President Donald Trump, a frequent target of his criticism.
+De Niro used his own honorary Palme to assail U.S. President Donald Trump, a frequent target of his criticism.

 He also basked in the adoration of some of film's elite, including Leonardo DiCaprio and Quentin Tarantino.

 Tom Cruise took the spotlight on Day 2 with the latest "Mission: Impossible" installment, "Final Reckoning."
-For such a high-flying franchise, Cruise kept his feet on the ground (so far) ahead of the film's premiere.
+For such a high-flying franchise, Cruise kept his feet on the ground.
+That aligned with a recent trend — gone are the days of fighter jet flyovers, Jerry Seinfeld in a bee costume and other big stunts.

+On Thursday, news broke that the festival had barred French actor Théo Navarro-Mussy from attending the premiere of the competition entry "Case 137" in what's believed to be a first for the festival in the #MeToo era.
+Navarro-Mussy has been accused of rape in a case that remains on appeal.

+On Friday, Bono premiered his documentary, "Bono: Stories of Surrender."
+In a wide-ranging interview, the rock superstar talked about the insights the project has given him (including a deeper appreciation for his late father), his concerns about the dismantling of USAID and his first impression of Pope Leo XIV.

 AP Film Writer Jake Coyle broke down some of the key things about the festival in a thorough primer.
-Among the things to watch out for: any effects of Trump's talk about tariffs on foreign-made films at the world's largest film market.
+Among the things to watch: any effects of Trump's talk about tariffs on foreign-made films at the world's largest film market.
 The festival serves as the start of Oscar season and there's a packed field vying for this year's Palme d'Or.

 Their films are not in the main competition, but as Brazilian director Kleber Mendonça Filho told Coyle about debuting a film at Cannes: “You release a film into that Colosseum-like situation.”
-He noted premiering a movie at the festival is akin to “a potential invitation to a beheading.”
+Filho, who is in the main competition with “The Secret Agent,” noted premiering a movie at the festival is akin to “a potential invitation to a beheading.”

 New red carpet rules, and how stars are responding